 If you’re experiencing pain or discomfort from impacted wisdom teeth, having them extracted is the only method for relief.
 For the rare cases where wisdom teeth emerge without impaction or pain, having them removed may not be necessary.

-However, it is recommended that you get an evaluation to determine if your wisdom teeth require extraction.
+However, it’s recommended that you get an evaluation to determine if your wisdom teeth require extraction.
 This can be especially helpful for young adults to do as a precautionary tactic before any pain sets in.

-During the evaluation, Dr. Young will perform an exam and an x-ray which can show impacted wisdom teeth, any damage to neighboring teeth, or potential complications from future tooth eruption.
+During the evaluation, one of our experienced dentists will perform an exam and an X-ray, which can show impacted wisdom teeth, any damage to neighboring teeth, or potential complications from future tooth eruption.

 Not having your impacted wisdom teeth removed causes greater discomfort and pain than what you’ll experience during or after extraction.
 During the procedure, the extraction area will be thoroughly numbed so your experience will be painless and comfortable.

 You may experience some discomfort after extraction but as long as you follow the post-procedure instructions as directed, your healing process will be fast and relatively painless as well.

 Depending on the type of anesthesia used, you may be able to drive yourself home.
-However, it is strongly recommended you arrange a ride home after your procedure.
+However, we strongly recommend you arrange a ride home after your procedure.

 If you’re given local anesthesia, driving shouldn’t be a problem, but with general anesthesia or sedation, it won’t be safe to drive following the procedure.

 When it comes to wisdom teeth, delaying treatment can lead to a prolonged and unnecessarily painful experience.
 Our Missouri dentists Dr. Young and Dr. Kingsolver are dedicated to taking care of all your dental needs to ensure your smile is both beautiful and healthy.

-If you’re ready to get your oral health back on track, schedule your appointment today by calling one of our three offices at (660)-747-9117 and one of our team members will be happy to assist you.
+When you’re ready to get your oral health back on track, schedule your appointment today by calling one of our three offices at (660)-747-9117 and one of our team members will be happy to assist you.
 Or fill out the form at the bottom of this page and we’ll reach out to you.
-We serve Grain Valley, Odessa, Bates City, MO, and surrounding areas thanks to our convenient locations in Warrensburg, Windsor, and Oak Grove for your convenience.
+We serve Grain Valley, Odessa, Bates City, MO, and surrounding areas thanks to our convenient locations in Warrensburg, Oak Grove, and Windsor.